saylordotorg/course_cs202/Unit01.md

+---
+layout: default
+title: "CS202: Discrete Structures"
+course_description: "An introduction to the mathematical foundations from discrete mathematics that are used for analyzing computer algorithms for correctness and performance.
+This course introduces models of computation, including finite state machines and Turing machines."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: The Logic of Compound Statements** <span id="1"></span> *Great thinkers have studied logic since the time of the Greek philosopher Aristotle; its rules serve as the basis for the study of